Considering a Business Degree? Here’s What You Need to Know

 - BA (Hons) in Accounting and Finance – one of our popular accounting courses which develops the analytical techniques and economic expertise needed for a career in finance.
 Graduates are also entitled to nine ACCA fundamental exemptions.

-- BA (Hons) in Business (Marketing) – our business marketing degree aimed at nurturing a student’s interest in the marketing discipline, while providing a solid foundation in business.
+- BA (Hons) in Business (Marketing) – our business marketing degree is aimed at nurturing a student’s interest in the marketing discipline, while providing a solid foundation in business.

 Equally, if you’re already working in a business role, you might consider a postgraduate degree like Griffith’s MSc in International Business Management.
+To gain insight into a student's perspective of this course, you can watch this interview with Griffith College alumni John Hearty.

 Can you get a business degree online?